National

 Communication:

-• Adaptation platform (repository, newsletters, courses, information on initiatives, NAP data)
+• Creation of the first virtual adaptation repository platform (including newsletters, courses, information on initiatives, and NAP data).

 • Communication and Awareness-Raising Strategy to integrate climate change adaptation into development planning processes.